WHEREAS, Boston continues to face a housing crisis, and it is incumbent that the City preserve its affordable housing market; and

 (1) The tenant has failed to pay the rent to which the owner is entitled;

-(2) The tenant has violated an obligation or covenant of tenancy not inconsistent with Chapter 93A of the General Laws or this act other than the obligation to surrender possession upon proper notice, and has failed to cure the violation after having received written notice thereof;
+(2) The tenant has violated an obligation or covenant of tenancy not inconsistent with Chapter 93A of the General Laws or this act other than the obligation to surrender possession upon proper notice and has failed to cure the violation after having received the written notice;

-(3) The tenant is causing, committing, or permitting a nuisance in, or substantial damage to the housing unit, or is. creating substantial interference with the comfort, safety, or enjoyment of the owner or other occupants of the same or any adjacent unit;
+(3) The tenant is causing, committing, or permitting a nuisance in or substantial damage to the housing unit or is creating significant interference with the comfort, safety, or enjoyment of the owner or other occupants of the same or any adjacent unit;

 (4) The tenant has used or permitted use of a housing unit for illegal purposes;

 (5) The tenant, who had a written lease or rental agreement which has terminated, has refused, after written requests or demands by the owner, to execute a written extension or renewal thereof for a further term of like duration on terms not inconsistent with or violative of any provision of this act;

 (6) The tenant has refused the owner reasonable access to the housing unit for the purpose of